Balwant223/WickedBot/README.md

-# WickedBot
+# WickeBot
+### _How to Run_

-Clone project then move to Project Directory. run pip install -r requirements.txt
+- Clone project and move to project root directory.
-You must install Redis server.
-I've used it for channel layers and group room join.
-Follow instructions from this(https://redis.io/topics/quickstart) link to install Redis.
+- Activate python environment .
+- Update your pip to latest version .
+- Then run ```pip install -r requirments.txt``` .
+- Install and setup postgresql and create Role and Database .
+- Then add Database configuration at settings.py of WickedBot directory .
+- Also install Redis server for channel layer from this link .
+- If you don't want redis then config CHANNEL_LAYER setting in settings.py for InMemoryCache (Extra Info available here) .
-Move to redis directory then run 'src/redis-server' (For linux os)
+- Start redis server by going to redis directory and then run ```src/redis-server``` (only in linux os) .
-Install postgresql then create role and databse then update redis layer and databse settings in settings.py in WickedBot folder.
+- then from project root run ```python manage.py makemigrations``` and ```python manage.py migrate``` .
-Then run 'python manage.py makemigrations' and
+- Then Finally run ```python manage.py runserver``` .

-'python manage.py migrate' then 'python manage.py runserver'
+## Features